angular/flex-layout/README.md

 #### Implementation v1

-Early versions used a SCSS rules and JS directives to map Layout DOM attributes/markup to equivalent CSS classNames.
+Early versions used both [non-trivial] SCSS rules and JS directives to dynamically map Layout DOM attributes/markup to equivalent CSS classNames... and inject those classNames into the DOM element class list.

 A separate SCSS file contained complex rules and nestings with for loops... all to build CSS for expected mediaQuery breakpoints and for required CSS specificities:

 ```scss
 @mixin flex-properties-for-name($name: null) {